bxparks/rpn83p/docs/USER_GUIDE.md

 calculators (the reissued HP-15C Collector's Edition may be a limited release).
 The prices for used HP calculators are unreasonably high.
 The only other alternatives are the offerings from SwissMicros which are in the $250-$300 range.
-RPN83P offers access to a scientific RPN calculator on readily obtainable TI-83+/84+ calculators in the $20-$50 range.
+RPN83P offers access to a scientific RPN app on readily obtainable TI-83+/84+ calculators in the $20-$50 range.
 I hope RPN83P can be the gateway application that introduces new users to fun world of RPN calculators.